sasjonge/ease_fs_neems_2021/README.md

 ## Start-Up

 Please install docker and docker-compose to your system.

+For the Fall School 2021 please download the NEEM from the following link: https://seafile.zfn.uni-bremen.de/d/ed1bbcf67f514e0b9579/

 To install and start the EASE Fall School 2021 Jupyer-Lab and run the notebooks follow this steps:

 1. Clone this repository and move into the directory: `https://github.com/sasjonge/ease_fs_neems_2021.git && cd ease_fs_neems_2021`
 2. Create the directory `data`.
 Place your NEEM data in the `data` directory.
 The directory should contain the subdirectories `triples`, `ros_tf`, `annotations`, `inferred`